Soneso/SwiftBasicPay/tutorial/signup_and_sign_in.md

 If the user is already registered, the sign in UI is displayed at app start via the SwiftUI view [`AuthView`](https://github.com/Soneso/SwiftBasicPay/blob/main/SwiftBasicPay/View/AuthView.swift).

 To sign in, the user must enter his pin code.
-The pin code is then verified and the user is signed in by using the [authentication service](authentication.md).
+The pin code is then verified and the user is signed in by using the [`authentication service`](authentication.md).

 ```swift